Table of Contents

 What is an Inugami?

-Inugami are easy to mistake for a traditional Shinto type of yokai spirits.
-Unlike the yokai who are generally natural beings found in the wild, the inugami are rather mysterious and near-demonic man-made creations.
+Inugami is easy to mistake for a traditional Shinto type of yokai spirit.
+Unlike the yokai who are generally natural beings found in the wild, the inugami is rather mysterious and near-demonic man-made creations.

-These beings look like regular dogs with fancy clothes and robes wrapped all-around their “bodies” but the reality is much more disturbing – the inugami are the severed and artificially preserved undead heads of dogs, with their spirits holding their robes together.
+These beings look like regular dogs with fancy clothes and robes wrapped all around their “bodies” but the reality is much more disturbing – the inugami is the severed and artificially preserved undead heads of dogs, with their spirits holding their robes together.
 In other words, they’re live dog heads that have no bodies.
 If all this sounds horrific, wait until we tell you how this spirit is created.

-Unfortunately, the inugami aren’t just deceased dogs that continue to serve their families after death.
+Unfortunately, the inugami isn’t just deceased dogs that continue to serve their families after death.
 While they are dead dogs, that’s not all they are.
-Instead, the inugami are the spirits of dogs murdered in a rather gruesome manner.
-Here’s what some Japanese families supposedly did to create the inugami:
+Instead, the inugami is the spirit of dogs murdered in a rather gruesome manner.
+Here’s what some Japanese families supposedly did to create the inugami.

-- The severed head was to be buried immediately in a specific location – an active road or crossroads.
+The severed head was to be buried immediately in a specific location, like an active road or crossroads.
 This was important as the more active the road was and the more people stepped over the decapitated head, the angrier the dog’s spirit would become.
-After a certain amount of time – generally undetermined, it depended on the legend – the head was to be dug out.
+After a certain amount of time (generally undetermined, it depended on the legend) the head was to be dug out.
 It should also be mentioned that in some myths, when the decapitated heads weren’t buried deep enough, they would sometimes crawl out of the dirt and start flying around, tormenting people.
-In such cases, these creatures weren’t inugami, however, as the ritual hadn’t been complete.
+In such cases, these creatures weren’t inugami, as the ritual hadn’t been complete.